 Until last year, I used to buy commercial calamine lotion from the drug store as a sort of “carrier” for essential oils when I wanted to make a “poison ivy relief” blend.

 Then I discovered how to create a homemade version of calamine lotion and love it so much that I’ll never go back to the commercial version.
 Not only is it nourishing for the skin with lots of healing ingredients, but costs very little to make and can be used for any itchy skin condition like poison ivy, bug bites, rashes, etc.

 Here’s My Recipe for Homemade Calamine Lotion

-1 tablespoon sea salt (to slough dead skin cells and relieve inflammation)
+1 T Himalayan Pink Salt (sloughs dead skin cells and relieve inflammation)